fred-framework/meta-fred/readme.md

 ## Supported FPGA platforms

 FRED is tested in zynq and zynqmp devices, namely zcu102-zynqmp, pynq-z1, and Ultra96-zynqmp.
 Petalinux/Yocto has a variable called `MACHINE` that specifies the target hardware.
 This variable is automatically set when we assign a XSA or BSP file to a petalinux project.
 One can check the list of Xilinx machines in the directory `./components/yocto/layers/meta-xilinx/meta-xilinx-bsp/conf/machine/` under a petalinux project.
+In the petalinux flow, `MACHINE` can be viewed in  *petalinux-config --> Yocto settings --> () MACHINE NAME.*

 ## Building a Standard petalinux Project for a Zynq device